 The advisory panel further recommends mandatory entry-level training for construction workers as a priority in the province of Ontario, mandatory fall protection training for workers performing work at heights, and consultation with stakeholders to determine other high-hazard activities that should also be the subject of mandatory training for workers.
 Whether or not entry-level training is a panacea for preventing fatal and critical injuries in construction or other high-hazard tasks, this is a strong recommendation from the Advisory Panel and employers and supervisors should expect to see amendments to the Ontario OHSA, or its regulations, and training content from the new prevention organization.

-The advisory panel acknowledges that the OHSA already permits inspectors to wield large sticks.
+Enforcement and Penalties: The advisory panel acknowledges that the OHSA already permits inspectors to wield large sticks.
 Recommendations in the report would lead to amendment of the OHSA to permit a wider variety of enforcement mechanisms and permit potentially greater consequences for employers who fail to comply.
 They recommend that the Ministry of Labour review the “set fines” for tickets which can be issued under provincial offences legislation for non-compliance with OHSA requirements.

 Tickets, which are similar in nature to traffic tickets, have been available for contravention of a construction requirement for many years and, more recently, for a breach of a requirement in an industrial workplace.
 The report suggests that tickets rather than compliance orders “provide stronger deterrence” to repeated OHSA contraventions and recommends that stakeholders be consulted with a view to assessing the nature of contraventions for which tickets should be applied.
 Presumably this recommends consultation to determine whether enforcement through ticketing should be expanded.